Covid-19 saw the nation pull together in a way that our generation has been lucky enough until now to never see before.

 What action should you take?

-- Whilst Gladstone Brookes are likely to ask you to complete security before we divulge information, this can be confirmed by redacting information if you are wary of the caller.
+- Whilst GB are likely to ask you to complete security before we divulge information, this can be confirmed by redacting information if you are wary of the caller.
 For example, providing just the numbers from your post code, the Day and Month of your D.O.B, house number rather than full address or last 4 digits of an account number will allow the agent to match this to your file without you disclosing information that is usable to anyone who did not already have a record of your details.

 Action Fraud is the UK’s national reporting centre for fraud and cybercrime where you should report fraud if you have been scammed, defrauded or experienced cyber crime in England, Wales and Northern Ireland.